 I've heard of people doing this with other high level languages.
 Basically you need enough low level code to bootstrap a VM.
 Once you have that, you can make the high level language decide some logic that traditionally would be in C code, like manipulating page tables or whatever.

-gwbas1c | 6 hours ago
+gwbas1c | a month ago

 I vaguely remember hearing about someone trying to use .Net in the Windows kernel.